TuftsWeatherExtreme/NEXRADTurbulencePrediction/radars/README.md

 ```
 Usage: python radar_data_to_model_input.py <input_file> <output_dir>
 ```
-This file will use the closest file to query aws and download the radar object.
+This file will use the closest file to query AWS and download the radar object.
 Then, it will call the `create_grid` function exported from [create_grid.py](create_grid.py) to create a grid of reflectivity data around the pilot report we're computing on.